 Squeeze fresh lemon juice over bourbon and top with sour mix.

 I don’t recommend you use a shaker or mix it in the glass.
+The flavors will meld together perfectly if left alone.

 As you sip your newly found friend, the flavors will mix perfectly on their own.